elpheria/rpc-websockets/README.md

 Departing from version 2.x, there's been some minor API changes.
 A breaking change is a server.eventList method, which is not a getter method anymore, because of the inclusion of a namespaces system throughout the library.
 Other methods will work seamlessly.

+## OSS Features

+All library's open-source features are documented in our [API documentation](API.md) and can be used free of charge.
+You are free to implement your solutions based on provided methods in any way you are comfortable with, as long as you use our work along our [license](LICENSE).

-## Pro plan
+## Pro Features

-It order to support your production-ready environments, we can provide you with additional features built on top of our free OSS version along with the skill set to turn your business case or a Proof-of-Concept idea into a reality.
+It order to support your production-ready environments, we can provide you with additional features built on top of our free OSS version along with the skill set to turn your business case or a Proof-of-Concept idea into reality.
-Describe us your use case by [contacting us](mailto:mario.kozjak@qaap.io?subject=Pro%20plan%20request) and we will get back to you with a proposed solution.
+Describe us your use case by [contacting us](mailto:mario.kozjak@qaap.io?subject=Pro%20Plan%20enquiry) and we will swiftly get back to you with a proposed solution that meets your needs.

 ## License